 Read Esodo 34

-Vocabulary: taiâ fûr (to carve), la lastre (tablet), la piere (stone), compagn di (identical to), di prime (before), la mont (mount, mountain), scrivi (to write), la peraule (word), spacâ (to smash, to shatter), tignîsi pront (to be ready), a buinore (in the morning), denant dì (early in the morning), spietâ (to await, to wait for), la spice (top, peak), fâsi viodi (to make oneself seen), la anime (soul), vîf (alive, living), il besteam grant (oxen, herds; large livestock), il besteam minût (sheep, flocks; small livestock), passâ denant di (to pass before), taiâ (to cut), edentic (identical; also identic), jevâ (to rise), ordenâ (to command), cjapâ (to take), la man (hand).
+Vocabulary: taiâ fûr (to carve), la lastre (tablet), la piere (stone), compagn di (identical to), di prime (before), la mont (mount, mountain), scrivi (to write), la peraule (word), spacâ (to smash, to shatter), tignîsi pront (to be ready), a buinore (in the morning), denant dì (early in the morning), spietâ (to await, to wait for), la spice (top, peak), fâsi viodi (to make oneself seen), la anime (soul), vîf (alive, living), il besteam grant (large livestock, oxen, herds), il besteam minût (small livestock, sheep, flocks), passâ denant di (to pass before), taiâ (to cut), edentic (identical; also identic), jevâ (to rise), ordenâ (to command), cjapâ (to take), la man (hand).

 Verse 1: Tae fûr dôs lastris di piere compagnis di chês di prime e anìn sù su la mont: carve two tablets of stone identical to the ones from before and go up on the mount.
 Chês di prime (the ones from before) refers to the first pair of tablets that Moses smashed at the foot of the mountain when he saw the molten calf and dancing of the people (see Esodo 32:19, where the expression used was parâ a tocs, meaning to smash, to shatter).
 The Lord continues: o tornarai a scrivi su lis lastris (I shall write again on the tablets) lis peraulis che a jerin su lis lastris di prime (the words that were on the tablets from before), che tu tu lis âs spacadis (which you shattered).
 Both parâ a tocs (literally, to send into bits) and spacâ can be taken as meaning to smash, to shatter.